cjdbarlow/Part-One/temperature.md

 * **Absolute Humidity** is the mass of water vapour in a volume of air
 * **Relative Humidity** measures the percentage saturation of air at *current temperature*, or more formally: $$Relative \ Humidity = {mass \ of \ water \ vapour \ in \ volume \ of \ air \over mass \ of \ water \ vapour \ if \ air \ was \ fully \ saturated} = {absolute \ humidity \over mass \ of \ water \ if \ air \ was \ fully \ saturated} $$

+* **Moisture** is the water produced by condensation when relative humidity exceeds 100%.

 ##Measurement of Temperature
 Temperature is measured by a number of methods: